MitalGadoya/mital-test-website-s3/README.md

 This project hosts a static website on Amazon S3, stored in the `mital-test-website-s3` bucket within AWS.
 The current setup involves manually placing the website files into the S3 bucket, but a more automated approach using CI/CD pipelines can be implemented with more time.

+## How to Access

+Enter the following URL in the browser.
 URL: http://mital-test-website-s3.s3-website-us-east-1.amazonaws.com/

+## Repository Structure

+The repository has 2 subdirectories.

+- **infrastrucutre: This subdirectory contains infrastructure provisioning templates
+- **app: This contains application code

-## Ideal Project Setup
+## Ideal Project Setup (TO DO)

-The intended infrastructure setup will involve the following:
+For production scale, the intended infrastructure setup should involve the following:

 - **CI/CD Infrastructure Pipeline**: This pipeline will automate provisioning of the insfrastructure resources, utilizing GitHub Actions or other CI/CD tools with CFN or terraform
 - **Application Content Deployment Pipeline**: This pipeline will be used for the application content deployment.

-In a real-world production setup, infrastructure should be setup in the following way.
+For real-world production setup, infrastructure should be setup in the following way.

 - **Only Private S3 Bucket**: The S3 bucket policy/ACL should be set to block public access.
 - **CloudFront Distribution**: CloudFront distribution with TLS certificate for HTTPS and AWS WAF should be implemented.